Javi2323J/Javi2323J.github.io/src/content/pages/about.md

 ## Javier Romera - Junior Web App Developer

-**Greetings!** I'm Ethan Donovan, a passionate web developer residing in the picturesque landscapes of [Estonia](https://en.wikipedia.org/wiki/Estonia).
-With a keen eye for design and a love for crafting seamless digital experiences, I bring a unique blend of creativity and technical expertise to the world of web development.
+**Greetings!** I'm Javier Romera, a junior web developer based in Barcelona.
+I enjoy working on web design and building user-friendly websites, combining creativity with technical skills to deliver practical solutions.

 ## Skills and Expertise

-I specialize in front-end and back-end development, utilizing the latest technologies to build responsive and user-friendly websites.
-My proficiency includes **HTML**, **CSS**, **JavaScript**, and frameworks such as **Astro.js** for dynamic and interactive user interfaces.
-On the server side, I'm well-versed in Node.js and have experience with database management systems like MongoDB.
+I focus on both front-end and back-end development, using modern technologies to create responsive and user-friendly websites.
+My expertise includes **HTML**, **CSS**, **JavaScript**, **TypeScript**, and **React** for building dynamic and interactive interfaces.
+On the server side, I work with **Node.js** and have hands-on experience managing databases with **MongoDB**.

 ## Innovation and Problem-Solving

-I thrive on solving complex problems and transforming ideas into functional, elegant websites.
-Whether it's optimizing performance, implementing new features, or troubleshooting issues, I approach each challenge with enthusiasm and a commitment to delivering high-quality solutions.
+I enjoy tackling complex problems and turning ideas into functional, well-designed websites.
+Whether it's enhancing performance, adding new features, or fixing issues, I approach every challenge with enthusiasm.

-## Global Perspective, Local Impact

-Living in Estonia has not only influenced my appreciation for nature and culture but has also shaped my approach to web development.
-I understand the importance of creating digital solutions that resonate with local audiences while maintaining a global perspective.

 ## Continuous Learning